siddharthyayavaram/Text-based-Depression-Detection/README.md

 # Text-based Depression Detection

-This project explores **depression detection from text** using transcript preprocessing, data augmentation, fine-tuning LLMs (BERT, LLaMA, etc.), and multiple evaluation strategies.
+This project focuses on detecting signs of depression from text dialogues using large language models (LLMs) such as BERT and LLaMA.
+The pipeline includes transcript preprocessing, data augmentation, model fine-tuning, and evaluation across multiple clinical tasks.

+The primary dataset used is the DAIC-WOZ.
+It contains semi-structured clinical interviews where participants interact with “Ellie”, a virtual interviewer designed to simulate a therapist.
+The dataset includes both patient responses and Ellie’s scripted questions, along with clinical labels such as PHQ-8 depression scores.

 ---